FamilySearch/GEDCOM/specification/gedcom-02-datatypes.md

 The character U+002F (`/`, slash or solidus) has special meaning in a personal name, being used to delimit the portion of the name that most closely matches the concept of a surname, family name, or the like.
 This specification does not provide any standard way of representing names that contain U+002F.

-The URI for the `PersonalName` datatype is `g7:type-Name`.
+The URI for the `PersonalName` data type is `g7:type-Name`.

 ## Language

-The language datatype represents a human language or family of related languages, as defined in [BCP 46](https://www.rfc-editor.org/info/bcp47).
+The language data type represents a human language or family of related languages, as defined in [BCP 46](https://www.rfc-editor.org/info/bcp47).
 It consists of a sequence of language subtags separated by hyphens, where language subtags are [registered by the IANA](https://www.iana.org/assignments/language-subtag-registry).

 The ABNF grammar for language tags is given in BCP 47, section 2.1, production `Language-Tag`.

-The URI for the `Language` datatype is `xsd:Language`.
+The URI for the `Language` data type is `xsd:Language`.

 ## Media Type

-The media type datatype represents the encoding of information in bytes or characters, as defined in [RFC 2045](https://www.rfc-editor.org/info/rfc2045) and [registered by the IANA](http://www.iana.org/assignments/media-types/).
+The media type data type represents the encoding of information in bytes or characters, as defined in [RFC 2045](https://www.rfc-editor.org/info/rfc2045) and [registered by the IANA](http://www.iana.org/assignments/media-types/).

 The official grammar for media type is given in RFC 2045, section 5.1.
 However, that document does not give stand-alone ABNF, instead referring to registration rules and describing some components in English.